crew-sherlock/Experiment1/docs/onboarding/github-variables.md

 An AIGA Project can configure the behaviour of the repository workflows by setting the following variables:

-- `DEPLOYMENT_TARGET` - The Azure service to target for inference deployment - "aml" or "webapp"
+- `DEPLOYMENT_TARGET` - The Azure service to target for inference deployment - "aml", "webapp" or "both"
 - `PROMPTFLOW_BASE_PATH` - The base path for the PromptFlow directory.
-E.g. "promptflow/chat_with_pdf"
+E.g. "promptflow"
 - `TMP_ENV` - The environment to target. **Note:** This variable will be deprecated in future releases.

 ## Environment Variables